FrankSzendzielarz/AlgorandVisualStudio/ContractDevelopment/CSharpGuidelines.md

 This article offers guidance on limitations and options.

+## try catch throw
+The AVM has no support as yet for exception management, so try/catch syntax cannot be offered.
+Consequently we decided to avoid "throw" as a supported keyword.
+Instead the ``SmartContract`` ``Fail`` keyword should be used to immediately fail an operation.

 ## Byte Array Initialisers

 Byte arrays can only be initialised using the following type of syntax: